msavoury-carecloud/deepstream.io-website/src/docs/client-js/reqres-response/readme.md

   des: Any serializable response data
 {{/table}}

-Succesfully complete a remote procedure call and sends data back to the requesting client.
+Succesfully complete a remote procedure call and send data back to the requesting client.

-`data` can be any kind of serializable data, e.g. Objects, Numbers, Booleans or Strings
+`data` can be any kind of serializable data, e.g., Objects, Numbers, Booleans, or Strings.

-If `autoAck` is disabled and the response is sent before the ack message, the request will still be completed and the ack message will be ignored.
+If `autoAck` is disabled and the response is sent before the ack message arrives, then the request will still be completed and the ack message will be ignored.

 ```javascript
 client.rpc.provide( 'add-two-numbers', ( data, response ) => {